The difference between root and stem is due to the following properties:

 Definition of Stem

 Stems bear nodes (give rise to the formation of leaves) and internodes (separates two nodes).
 Stems also bear buds that can be terminal and lateral in position.
-A terminal bud or “Apical bud” grows towards the tip and and a lateral bud or “Axillary bud” grows laterally towards the axil of a leaf.
+A terminal bud or “Apical bud” grows towards the tip, and a lateral bud or “Axillary bud” grows laterally towards the axil of a leaf.

 Key Differences Between Root and Stem